Web Standards

 Hyperlinks support the message of a page, offer examples or documentation, provide options to learn more information and drive visitors to take important actions.
 The tools and rules are pretty simple.

-Get the details about how and when to use text hyperlinks, buttons and image links to help visitors get everything they need while they’re on our website.
+Get the details about how and when to use text hyperlinks, buttons and image links to help visitors get everything they need while on our website.

 Start linking to content now